-6. May a home education student participate in virtual school classes, and if so, is there a limit on the amount of courses a home education student may take?
+7. May a home education student participate in virtual school classes, and if so, is there a limit on the number of courses a home education student may take?

-A home education student may take virtual classes through the district's virtual school or Florida Virtual School FLEX once the Letter of Intent has been filed with the school district.
-There is no limit to the number of courses a student may take, however FLVS only allows home education students to request/work on up to six courses at a time.
+Yes, home education students may take virtual classes and there is no limit to the number of courses they may enroll in.
+A home education student may take virtual classes through the district's virtual school or Florida Virtual School FLEX once the Letter of Intent has been filed by the school district.
+FLVS allows home education students to request/work on up to six courses at a time.
+FLVS is required to confirm Florida residency for all students in an FLVS course, therefore, parents of home education students who wish to enroll their student in FLVS FLEX must provide FLVS proof of residency by providing one of the following documents: